 Completing the microphone requires soldering approximately 30 components and 5 wires.
-If you have never soldered before, we recommend practicing on an inexpensive "learn to solder" kit first.
+If you have never soldered before, we recommend practicing on an inexpensive soldering practice kit first.

-You will need to supply a soldering iron, ideally one with adjustable temperature so that you can set the temp to 650-700°F. Colder irons are harder to use.
+You will need to supply a soldering iron, ideally one with adjustable temperature so that you can set the temp to 700 degrees F. Colder irons are harder to use.